 Hold a virtual workshop for anyone in the US!
 Identify me as your demonstrator and I'll provide you with a Hostess Code.
 Then just have your friends and relatives place orders using the Hostess Code. $300 in merchandise earns you the Good Greetings Stamp Set.
 But there's more!

 You'll also earn Hosting Dollars to use towards Stampin' Up! merchandise.
 Check out the chart below: Pick out a card that you like from the Holiday Catalog, and I'll make sure you and all your workshop participants get a complete list of supplies and the step by step instructions.
 Do you or any of your workshop participants need a Holiday Cataog?
 Let me know and I'll send them one!
 Simple!

-It's the 3rd Monday of the month, and that means it's time for the Stamp Review Crew to give you A ton of ideas for a single stamp set.
-You have likey come from Paula Wright'sblog on your way through this amazing hop.
+It's the first Monday of the month!
+And that means it's time for the Stamp Review Crew!
+Time to give you a ton of ideas for a single stamp set.
+You have likely come from Deb Currier'sblog on your way through this amazing hop.
 If you get lost, simply click on the banner for a list of participants and get back on track.

 Next stop on the Hop is Ann Schach where she'll wow you with her beautiful design skills.

 It's Sunday, and that means it's time for the Paper Players' Challenge.
 This week it's Tic Tac Toe Time brought to you by Nance Leedy!
 My choice was right down the middle.
 I love the color green and Stampin' Up! has so many wonderful shades to choose from.
 But this proved to be a challenge in every sense of the word, and I was DETERMINED to make it work!
 Let's just say this is nowhere even CLOSE to where I started.
 I think I attempted HalloweeN, Thanksgiving, AND Christmas before I settled on Sympathy.